MohdRad/sentiment_bias/README.md

 os.environ['CURL_CA_BUNDLE'] = ''
 os.environ['REQUESTS_CA_BUNDLE'] = ''
 ```
 These lines are in the files in ```./src/```.
 Currently, the last two are comments, you can uncomment them if you needed to.
-I also needed at some point to use the following linux command to avoid importing error:
+I also needed at some point to use the following linux command to avoid an importing error:
 ```bash
 $ export HF_ENDPOINT=https://hf-mirror.com
 ```